What is Peer-to-Peer Lending and Why Do Businesses Use It?

 What is peer-to-peer lending?

-Peer-to-peer (P2P) lending is a form of debt financing that allows individuals to borrow and lend money without the use of an intermediary such as a bank.
-In other words, it's a way for people to borrow and lend money directly from each other.
-This type of alternative business funding has existed since around 2005 and has become increasingly popular, as it offers borrowers a number of advantages over traditional loans from banks.
-Businesses use peer-to-peer platforms to help fund projects at more attractive rates.
+Peer-to-peer (P2P) lending is a form of debt financing that allows individuals and businesses to borrow and lend money without the use of an intermediary, such as a bank.
+This type of alternative business funding offers several advantages over traditional bank loans.

 How does peer-to-peer finance work?

-Peer-to-peer providers connect borrowers directly with investors.
-Each platform or website offers different interest rates that work in tandem with the borrower’s individual credit score.
+Peer-to-peer providers connect borrowers directly with investors and lenders.
+Each platform or website offers different interest rates that work in tandem with the borrower’s credit score.

-Investors:investors open a lender account and deposit a sum of money as an individual loan – some peer-to-peer platforms offer the opportunity for the investor to divide this into smaller chunks for safer investing across multiple offers.
+• Lenders/investors – they open a lender account and deposit a sum of money as an individual loan, which (on some peer-to-peer platforms) can be divided into smaller chunks for safer investing across multiple offers.

 Peer-to-peer lending pros and cons